bsinou/cells-android-client-for-refactoring/README.md

 # Cells client for Android

-Connect to your Pydio Cells server from your Android device
+Connect to your Pydio Cells server from your Android device.

 ## Legacy notes